kaushiki20/DateLog/README.md

 You can start the project by using ### `npm start` Data flow:-

 -Data is requested from the mock server and is saved in an array(data/setData).

 -The data array is mapped into a table to show the user data in structured mannner.

--Onclick event on the row of the table opens a model which shows a calender
+-Onclick event on the row of the table opens a model which shows a calender.

-- If there is activity data related to that particular date ,it will show the hours active of the user -Lastly on clicking oustide of the modal will trigger handleClose which is a function being used to close the modal .
+- If there is activity data related to that particular date ,it will show the hours active of the user.

+  -Lastly on clicking oustide of the modal will trigger handleClose which is a function being used to close the modal .